Mathématique: Chapter 52

 Ginn looked warily at Wray.

-“I shot Samantha Carter,” Ginn said.
+“I shot Samantha Carter,” Ginn pointed out.

 “So, to become of the Tau’ri I would do the same work as now, but in a nicer cell and I would watch video footage of your theories of governance?”